ogimart/vim/README.md

 Most of my development is done in Clojure, ClojureScript, Python, and Go on MacOS, Debian, Alpine, and Amazon Linux.
-I occasionally use Emacs and JetBrain products, but I find that combination of vim, tmux, zsh, and other unix command line utilities is the most efficient for my workflow.
+I occasionally use Emacs and JetBrain products, but I find that combination of vim, tmux, zsh, and other unix command line utilities is the most efficient workflow.
 This repository contains my "dot files".

 ## Dependencies